 It may take time to adjust to an unfamiliar educational style, and Chilean students and professors might not be the same as they were in the United States.
 Depending on your professors, specific program, and duration, you may find that the structure of the class is completely different and may be even slightly disorganized by your standards.
-Although it may feel like a disadvantage at first being in an unfamiliar environment, you will reap the benefits from being challenged and gaining a different way of learning; and even have a new perspective to take with you back home.
+Although it may feel like a disadvantage at first being in an unfamiliar environment, you will reap the benefits from being challenged and gaining a different way of learning.

+In Chile, time is more relaxed compared to the United States (this is not to say that it is acceptable to be late to class — it’s not).
+Some people who are studying abroad in Chile love this casual attitude while others find it frustrating at first.
 Chile has a unique grading scale.
-Instead of using a scale based out of 100 total possible points, with letter grades (A, B, C, D, F), the Chilean grading scale is based out of seven total possible points.
-Therefore, a seven is considered the highest score a student can earn and one is the lowest.
+Instead of using a scale based out of 100 total possible points with letter grades (A, B, C, D, F), the Chilean grading scale is based out of seven total possible points.
+Therefore, a seven is considered the highest score a student can earn, and one is the lowest.

 From checking out art at the Museo de Arte Contemporáneo to taking dancing lessons to learn to salsa, you’ll fall in love with the rhythms of Santiago in no time.
 The numerous parks, palaces, and plazas are all awaiting your exploration.
 With the progressive ideas that have been developed and expressed here over the years in this thriving metropolis, you have much to learn and observe while studying in Santiago.